builderer/builderer/README.md

 ## Status
-Builderer is currently a work-in-progress but is capable of generating Visual Studio and Makefile build files that can target Windows, Linux and macOS.
+Builderer is currently a work-in-progress but is capable of generating Visual Studio and Makefile build files that can target Windows, Linux, macOS and Web Assembly.

 ## Examples
 Visit the [example repository](https://github.com/builderer/builderer-examples)